pnp/sp-dev-fx-extensions/.github/CONTRIBUTING.md

 When you are submitting a new sample, it has to follow up below guidelines

-* You will need to have a README file for your contribution, which is based on [provided template](../samples/README-template.md) under the Samples folder.
-Please copy this template and update accordingly.
-README has to be named as README.md with capital letters.
+* You will need to have a README file for your contribution, which is based on [the provided template](../samples/README-template.md) under the Samples folder.
+Please copy this template and update it accordingly.
+README has to be named as `README.md` with capital letters.
-  * You will need to have a picture of the web part in practice in the README file ("pics or it didn't happen").
-Preview image must be located in /assets/ folder in the root your you solution.
+  * You will need to have a screenshot image demonstrating the extension in action in the README file ("pics or it didn't happen").
+The preview image must be located in the `/assets/` folder in the root of your solution.
-* README template contains specific tracking image as a final entry in the page with img tag by default to https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/readme-template.
-This is transparent image, which is used to track popularity of individual samples in GitHub.
+* The README template contains a specific tracking image at the end of the file with an `img` element pointing to `https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/readme-template`.
+This is a transparent image which is used to track how many visits each sample receives in GitHub.
-  * Updated the image src element according with repository name and folder information.
-If your sample is for example in samples folder and named as react-todo, src element should be updated as https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/react-todo
+  * Update the image `src` attribute according with repository name and folder information.
+For example, if your sample is named `react-todo` in the `samples` folder, update the `src` attribute to `https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/react-todo`
-* If you find already similar kind of sample from the existing samples, we would appreciate you to rather extend existing one, than submitting a new similar sample
+* If you find that a sample similar to yours already exists in this repository, we would prefer that you add to the existing sample, rather than submitting a new  sample
-  * If you for example use Office Graph with React, please rather add new web part to already existing solution, rather than introducing completely new solution
+  * For example, if you use Office Graph with React, please add a new web part to the already existing solution, rather than introducing a completely new solution
   * When you update existing samples, please update also README accordingly with information on provided changes and with your author details
-* When you are submitting new sample solution, please name the sample solution folder accordingly
+* When you are submitting a new sample solution, please name the sample solution folder accordingly
-  * Folder should start by identifying JS library used - like "react-", "angular-", "knockout-"
+  * Folder should start by identifying JS library used - like `react-`, `angular-`, `knockout-`
-  * If you are not using any specific JS library, please use "js-" as the prefix for your sample
+  * If you are not using any specific JS library, please use `js-` as the prefix for your sample
   * Do not use words "sample", "extension" or "wb" in the folder or sample name - these are samples for client-side extensions repository
   * If your solution is demonstrating multiple technologies, please use functional terms as the name for the solution folder
 * Do not use period/dot in the folder name of the provided sample

 ## Submitting Pull Requests

-Here's a high level process for submitting new samples or updates to existing ones.
+Here's a high-level process for submitting new samples or updates to existing ones.

 1. Sign the Contributor License Agreement (see below)
-1. Fork this repository [SharePoint/sp-dev-fx-extensions](https://github.com/SharePoint/sp-dev-fx-extensions) to your GitHub account
+2. Fork this repository [SharePoint/sp-dev-fx-extensions](https://github.com/SharePoint/sp-dev-fx-extensions) to your GitHub account
-1. Create a new branch off the `master` branch for your fork for the contribution
+3. Create a new branch from the `master` branch for your fork for the contribution
-1. Include your changes to your branch
+4. Include your changes to your branch
-1. Commit your changes using descriptive commit message * These are used to track changes on the repositories for monthly communications
+5. Commit your changes using descriptive commit message * These are used to track changes on the repositories for monthly communications
-1. Create a pull request in your own fork and target `dev` branch
+6. Create a pull request in your own fork and target `dev` branch
-1. Fill up the provided PR template with the requested details
+7. Fill up the provided PR template with the requested details

 Before you submit your pull request consider the following guidelines: